Nixxen/advent_of_code_2021/README.md

-PyAdventOfCode2020
+advent_of_code_2021

-My Python solutions to the Advent of Code 2020.
+My Python solutions to the Advent of Code 2021 (structore blatantly copied from Misha)

 Spoiler Alert (obviously)!
 I highly recommend that you try these challenges for yourself before looking at any other people's solutions.